geode-sdk/docs/mods/settings.md

 Settings all have associated with them an ID, as well as a type and default value.
 There are a number of built-in types for common types of settings, but custom settings are supported aswell.
 All settings may also have a name and description.
 Some setting types also provide customizability over controls, such as whether to include a slider or not.

+> :info: Settings are intended for values the user can customize in-game.
+If you're looking for just saving some data, [see the tutorial for saving data](/mods/savedata.md).

 ## Example

 ```json